textileio/textile/README.md

 ### The Hub

 The Hub daemon (`hubd`), a.k.a. _The Hub_, is a hosted wrapper around other Textile services that includes developer accounts for individuals and organizations.
-You are free to run your own, but we encourage the use of the official [Textile Hub](https://docs.textile.io/hub/).
+You are encouraged to run your own, and we strongly discourage the use of the hosted [Textile Hub](https://docs.textile.io/hub/) as it will soon be shutting down.

 The layout of the `hub` client CLI mirrors the services wrapped by `hubd`: